-Hey guys !
-So Evelyn and I were in downtown KL for Mud The Musical: The Story of Kuala Lumpur recently.
-The theatre is very close to a few other attractions, such as the Sultan Abdul Samad building, Merdeka Square and a few museums.
+Evelyn and I were in downtown KL for Mud The Musical: The Story of Kuala Lumpur recently.
+The theatre is close to a few other attractions, such as the Sultan Abdul Samad building, Merdeka Square and a few museums.
 After the show, we still had about two hours before closing time, so we walked over to the Music Museum nearby.

-The road in front of the Sultan Abdul Samad Building was closed on Sundays for Car-Free Morning, so tourists could walk around and take their time snapping pix.
+The road in front of the Sultan Abdul Samad Building is closed on Sundays for Car-Free Morning, so tourists can walk around and take their time snapping pix.

-This late 19th century building, done in the style of Moorish-Revival architecture, originally housed the offices of the British colonial administration.
-After independence, it was the home to Malaysia’s Supreme Courts – namely the Federal Court, Court of Appeals and the High Court of Malaya (they’ve since shifted to Putrajaya).
-Currently, it houses the offices of the Ministry of Information, Communications and Culture of Malaysia, and is a prominent feature in KL’s landscape.
+This late 19th-century building, done in the style of Moorish-Revival architecture, originally housed the offices of the British colonial administration.
+After independence, it was home to Malaysia’s Supreme Courts – namely the Federal Court, Court of Appeals, and the High Court of Malaya (they’ve since shifted to Putrajaya).
+Currently, it houses the offices of the Ministry of Information, Communications and Culture of Malaysia, and is a prominent feature of KL’s landscape.

 Only the first floor was open during our visit.
 It had a wide collection of musical instruments used by the different ethnic groups in Malaysia, such as Malay, Chinese, Indian, Orang Asli, Iban, Kadazan, as well as Western instruments.